allegroai/clearml-docs/docs/fundamentals/projects.md

 An often useful method is to categorize components into projects according to models or objectives.
 Grouping into projects helps in identifying tasks, models, and dataviews when queried.

-Projects can be divided into sub-projects (and sub-sub-projects, etc.) just like files and subdirectories on a computer, making organization easier.
+Projects can be divided into subprojects (and sub-subprojects, etc.) just like files and subdirectories on a computer, making organization easier.

 Projects contain a textual description field for noting relevant information.
 The WebApp supports markdown rendering